RV Road Trip Tips for You and Your Dog

 - For our own sake, we make sure that we bring

 along a comfortable dog bed for Mortie for when he wants to lay down.
-Now this doesn’t always keep him off of the
+Now this doesn’t always keep him off the

 RV furniture, so Jennifer made some slip covers that can be removed and washed

-a doggy vacuum handy at all times to quickly sweep up dog hair that can begin
+periodically.
+We also make sure we always have a doggy vacuum handy to quickly sweep up dog hair that can begin

 to accumulate quickly.